sleepz103/Lern-Periode-4/README.md

 This Branch for Releases

-On the right, you can find category "Releases"
+On the right, you can find category "Releases".
 There, I'll be uploading Folder with EXE and other useful files

 ## How to use ❓